clojure-emacs/cider/doc/clojurescript.md

 not yet).
 To give you a concrete example - things like running tests and the debugger are currently Clojure-only features.

+### Piggieback

 ClojureScript support relies on the [piggieback][] nREPL middleware being present in your REPL session.
 There's one exception to this, though - [shadow-cljs][].
 It has its own nREPL middleware and doesn't rely on piggieback at all.

+If `cider-inject-dependencies-at-jack-in` is enabled (which is the default) then piggieback will be automatically added and configured for your project when doing `cider-jack-in-cljs`.

+If this configuration option is disabled or you're going to connect to an already running nREPL server using `cider-connect-cljs` - continue reading ahead.

+#### Manual Piggieback Setup

 To setup piggieback add the following dependencies to your project (`project.clj` in Leiningen based project or `build.boot` in Boot